Costco Hearing Aids in 2025 - Models, Features, Prices, and Reviews

 Competition from low-cost OTC hearing aids

 The Costco hearing aid juggernaut doesn't show signs of slowing down any time soon.
-HearingTracker estimates Costco dispenses around 580,000 hearing aids per year, accounting for nearly 15% of all units sold in the U.S. retail market during 2022.
-That means Costco is the second-largest distributor of hearing aids in the United States behind only the Department of Veterans Affairs.
+HearingTracker estimates Costco accounts for about 16% of all units sold in the U.S. retail market during 2024.

 But competition from affordable over-the-counter (OTC) hearing aids is coming.
 When the FDA approved the online sale of low-cost OTC hearing aids in 2022, it paved the way for dozens of new companies marketing high-quality non-prescription hearing aids at prices even lower than Costco's.
 "Self-fitting" OTC hearing aids allow you to program them to fit your own hearing loss.
 By cutting out programming assistance from hearing professionals, they can charge substantially lower prices than Costco or private audiologist practices.

-The Lexie B2 hearing aids that Costco is now stocking were among the first OTC hearing aids that hit the market in early 2023.
-It's too early to know if the lower-priced Lexie hearing aids, or the many additional OTC hearing aids available through other channels in 2023, will impact sales of the prescription hearing aids sold in the Costco hearing centers.
+The Lexie B2 hearing aids that Costco is now stocking were among the first OTC hearing aids to hit the market in early 2023 and were followed soon after by the B2 Plus.
+It's too early to know if the lower-priced Lexie hearing aids—or the many additional OTC hearing aids available through other channels like Amazon, Walmart, and Best Buy—will impact sales of the prescription hearing aids sold in Costco hearing centers.

 If you're considering Costco as a way to pay less for a pair of quality hearing aids, be sure to continue checking back in at HearingTracker.
 You will find updates and comparisons on how the new OTC hearing aids may compete on price and performance with Costco's and other providers' prescription hearing aids.